 - 1. Explain how The Lost Letters contributes to your understanding of ancient epistles. - 2.
 Explain how The Lost Letters contributes to your understanding of the difference between traditional patronage and radical patronage, as we first learned about in Eric Heen's article. - 3.
-Explain how The Lost Letters contributes to your understanding of the meaning and content of the Christian gospel, particularly in light of Celia Wolff's article on this topic.
+In your response, cite Mark 10:28-30 and discuss the meaning of this text in light of the Lost Letters novel, particularly taking into consideration William Willimon's article on this topic.